 In Montana, American Indian student enrollment is 12 times the national average and nearly 85 percent of the districts are rural.
-Technical assistance is essential to ensuring the state’s 824 public schools have what they need to serve all students equitably.
-The Montana Office of Public Instruction (OPI) has identified the following high-priority areas for receiving NWCC support:
+Technical assistance is essential for ensuring the state’s 824 public schools have what they need to serve all students equitably.
+The Montana Office of Public Instruction (OPI) has identified the following high-priority areas for NWCC support:

-Every Student Succeeds Act (ESSA) Planning
+Implementing the Every Student Succeeds Act (ESSA) Plan

 NWCC is helping ensure successful implementation of Montana’s ESSA plan by supporting systemic alignment with state policies and regulations.
 Assistance includes a review of Montana’s education laws and regulations, such as the standards of accreditation, and supporting stakeholders in structuring what could be a lengthy revision.
 The project is meant to help reduce administrative burden on schools and clarify the essential elements of school quality to support flexibility and innovation.

 Improving the Efficiency and Effectiveness of Student Supports